Restoring a Capital City Landmark:

 St. John’s Church lies opposite the White House on Lafayette Square.
 This masterpiece of early Federal-style architecture is a sacred place of worship and participates in civic partnership with the surrounding community.
 For more than two hundred years, the church and its bell tower have been a continuing witness to the history unfolding in the president’s neighborhood.

-Now, St. John’s Church is embarking on a much-needed preservation project for the bell tower, and will install a new church roof.
-Restoring the bell tower will preserve a key feature in this iconic skyline, and reroofing the church will safeguard one of our nation’s most historic structures.
+St. John’s Church embarked on a much-needed preservation project for the bell tower, and installed a new church roof.
+Restoring the bell tower preserves a key feature in this iconic skyline, and reroofing the church safeguards one of our nation’s most historic structures.

 The bell tower was built as part of an expansion of the original 1816 church building designed by architect Benjamin Latrobe.
 On November 30, 1822, a bell cast by the Revere Foundry of Boston was installed in the recently completed tower.